 DigitalWell Ventures is introducing a new investment mandate.
 From now on only startups with at least one female in the founding team are admitted to the accelerator program.
 "We simply believe that mixed gender startup teams will be more successful", says Fredrik Svensson, COB, DigitalWell Ventures AB.

 The idea of women impacting startup teams in a positive way have been present in DigitalWell Ventures since the start.
 4 of the 8 companies in the accelerator already make that requirement.

 Now this idea has been formalized by a new investment mandate, decided by the board.
 The requirement is that there is at least one female member of the founding team for new companies entering the accelerator.

 "Move from talk to real action"

-Fredrik Svensson, COB of DigitalWell Ventures AB, declares two main reason focusing on gender mixed founder teams:
+Fredrik Svensson, COB of DigitalWell Ventures AB, declares two main reasons for focusing on gender mixed founder teams:

 Not lacking success

 Launching the idea in an investor event last week several speakers shared success stories of supporting female founder teams.
-Trond Riiber Knudsen, one of Norway´s most active business angels, shared that he never lost money investing in female founded company, based on a track record of 80 (!) investments.
+Trond Riiber Knudsen, one of Norway's most active business angels, shared that he never lost money investing in female founded companies, based on a track record of 80 (!) investments.

 Great interest for Innovation Support

 Lina Svensberg, Accelerator program manager of DigitalWell Ventures, also had insights supporting female entrepreneurs.
 Last year she started the Innovation Support of DigitalWell Arena, helping startups in early stages.
 Of the plus 50 companies supported more than half are founded by women and they have been granted more than half of the funding, without even specifically looking for female founder teams.